 “Jerry, do you think that we must start a blog?
 We struggle as it is to keep a decent level of quality in our social channels.
 Also, the idea of launching a new blog right now doesn’t sound all that fresh, d’ya know what I mean?”

 My standard answer used to be, “I don’t very much care what you decide to call it, but you must have a continuous flow of new and strategically indexable content to your website.”
 I also typically added, “You can call it an ‘inbound marketing hub’ internally and a ‘newsroom’ externally — that’s not what’s most important.
 What’s most important is that you have the capability of adding new content continuously to your website as a key part of your digital strategy.”

 But lately, I’ve changed my tune.
 Because naming matters.

-The “online basecamp” analogy has so far resonated very well with several of my clients. it makes sense to them to have a safe (controlled) online basecamp for their brand.
-It’s a safe space for brand and those closest to it to keep roadmaps, fireside talks, and excursion logs.
+The “online basecamp” analogy has so far resonated very well with several of my clients.
+It makes sense to them to have a safe online basecamp for their brand.